Indigenous Engagement and Inclusion

 - Ensuring that coordinated care planning is accessible for the most complex patients

 - Building a pathway to hospice palliative care for Indigenous peoples and their families

 - Transitioning care coordination to an Indigenous-led model

 - Building capacity through training and connecting care

 - Bridging the gaps in care through enhanced resources to support transportation and services for seniors

 Improving Engagement and Accountability Framework

-- The LHIN will provide more frequent and specific information about the Indigenous focus to ensure there is an understanding of how these changes will affect health care services within the region
+- Provide more frequent and specific information about the Indigenous focus to ensure there is an understanding of how these changes will affect health care services within the region

 The communities are building an Indigenous Inclusion and Reconcili-ACTION roadmap to ensure Indigenous health is at the forefront of this work across the health system

-- LHINs have an obligation to address Indigenous health as a priority
+- We have an obligation to address Indigenous health as a priority

 - Given this expectation, the need to build a respectful strategy within the current climate is critical.
 Engagement and inclusion will be an important part of this process.